-This section describes the sources and methods the Authority and FRA used to analyze potential impacts from implementing the Central Valley Wye alternatives on safety and security.
+This section describes the sources and methods the Authority used to analyze potential impacts from implementing the Central Valley Wye alternatives on safety and security.
 These methods apply to both NEPA and CEQA unless otherwise indicated.
-Refer to Section 3.1.3.4, Methods for Evaluating Impacts, for a description of the general framework for evaluating impacts under NEPA and CEQA.
-As described in Section 3.11.1 and in the following discussions, the Authority and FRA have applied methods and sources to this Draft Supplemental EIR/EIS similar to the Merced to Fresno Final EIR/EIS.
+Refer to Section 3.1.5.4, Methods for Evaluating Impacts, for a description of the general framework for evaluating impacts under NEPA and CEQA.
+As described in Section 3.11.1 and in the following discussions, the Authority has applied methods and sources to this Final Supplemental EIR/EIS similar to the Merced to Fresno Final EIR/EIS.
 Laws, regulations, and orders (see Section 3.11.2) that regulate safety and security were also considered in the evaluation of impacts.